cloudmesh-cmd3/cmd3/doc/source/manual.rst

   I am Foo bar

-THis does not seem much different from the original cmd, an in fact it is not.
+This does not seem much different from the original cmd, an in fact it is not.
 The only difference so far is the introduction of the plugins directory.
 Thus instead of changing my shell.py program, adding inheritance or other mechanisms and making sure I invoke the right